codyshepherd/dm-tools/readme.md

 Invoke with `dm-tools.live-game`, `dm-tools.plebs`, or `dm-tools.pockets`

 ### Method 2: Use Pip/Setuptools

+Requires python >= 3.6 and a Bash shell

 * Clone this repository
 * Create and activate a virtualenv that uses python >= 3.6